WasatchPhotonics/Wasatch.PY/README_SETTINGS.md

 interface may feel a little weird, bloated and inelegant, because it was designed for a specific use-case that you may not share.

-As you can see in wasatch.FeatureIdentificationDevice.write_setting(), most of these settings tuples are simply pass-throughs to more traditional method calls on FeatureIdentificationDevice.
+As you can see in wasatch.FeatureIdentificationDevice.init\_lambdas(), most of these settings tuples are simply pass-throughs to more traditional method calls on FeatureIdentificationDevice.
 You may well find it simpler simply to instantiate a FeatureIdentificationDevice directly and interact with the